Your pension pot doesn’t automatically turn into a regular income or get sent to you as a lump sum.

 If you’re going to continue saving, you need to think about this when you’re deciding how to take money out of your pension pot.

 Because the way you choose to take your money out will affect how much you can continue saving and get tax relief on.
+Please note that you won’t be able to receive tax relief on your pension contributions after age 75.

 If you take money from your pension in certain ways, it can reduce the amount you can pay into a pension and receive tax relief on in future.
 This is called your money purchase annual allowance.